Hey, I’m Dr. Ahou Line

 This is a 3 hour conference discussion group at the annual international Association for Play Therapy conference.

-Association for Play Therapy International Conference
+Minnesota Association for Play Therapy Virtual Event

 A meta-analysis of parent-inclusive child therapy interventions for decreasing symptomatology.